JamoDevOne/LowesPriceChecker2020/README.md

 # LowesPriceChecker-2020

 Updated version of a Lowes price checker tool.

-If this update helped you or find it useful, please consider donating to me.
+If this update helped you or find it useful, please consider donating.
 The donate button is in the tool.

 ## Installation